01 of 08

 Add instant curb appeal by painting your front door.
 But, yellow?
 Sure, why not?
 It's a sunny, happy color that radiates warmth, cheer, and is inviting to all who enter.

 It's advisable to use a satin or semi-gloss paint for trim, including a front door.
-If you want a shiny, glossy paint, keep in mind that the door's surface must be smooth (with the exception of paneling and moldings), or every imperfection will stand out.
+If you want a shiny, glossy paint, keep in mind that the door's surface must be smooth (except for paneling and moldings), or every imperfection will stand out.

 Meaning and Symbolism of Yellow